mwvgroup/Photometric-Classification/docs/source/getting_running/quick_start.rst

 part of our analysis.
 In principle, all light curve fits considered by this project can be reproduced by running ``bash run_pipeline.sh``.

+.. important:: ``bash run_pipeline.sh`` includes a mix of commands that can vary dramatically in runtime and redundancy.
+You probably only want to run a subset of commands (if any since the results are cached in the project repository).

 Creating a Config File
 ----------------------